apache/pulsar-site/docs/txn-advanced-features.md

 id: txn-advanced-features
 title: Advanced features
 sidebar_label: "Advanced features"
-description: Get a comprehensive understanding of advanced features with transactions in Pulsar.
+description: Get a comprehensive understanding of advanced features of transactions in Pulsar.
 ---

 You can use the following advanced features with transactions in Pulsar.